gvwilson/sensibleadventures/booksters-apprentice.md

 Razi.

-Nuu Ciy unstoppered a small black bottle and painted a few drops of poppy tar on Razi's lips with the trimmed end of a gull's feather.
-"He'll sleep until morning," she announced, re-corking the sweet-smelling mixture.
+Nuu Ciy unstoppered a small black bottle and painted a few drops of poppy tar on Razi's lips with the trimmed end of a feather.
+"He'll sleep until morning," she announced, re-corking the sickly-sweet mixture.
 "Now, everyone out.
-No, you too, young woman.
+You too, young woman.
 One of my nurses will stay with him."

 Erileine was out the door and on the Hardeck's steps before she realized that she had no idea what to do next.
 Once again, she was on